semaphoreci/docs/tag-triggered-deployment_5dbacfb104286364bc91238b.md

 ## Set up automatic deployment on a new tag

-Let say that you CI pipeline looks something like this:
+Let say that your CI pipeline looks something like this:

 ```yaml
 version: v1.0